suhay/expo-filament/README.md

-# react-filament
+# expo-filament
-Web based parity of react-native-filament using vanilla React
+Expo wrapper for react-native-filament